Jane Munch: Psychiatrist for Heroes

 “Sounds chill,” said Captain Cold, re-positioning his goggles over his face, steaming frost creeping up his arm.

-As far as Steve could gather, there were seven people dead, one of which being his supervisor, Keegan, a hefty man of middle age who now lied sprawled out on the floor, adding to the stench of rotting flesh.
-His face was decomposed beyond recognition.
-Not a single strand of hair from his shaggy comb mustache remained.
+As far as Steve could gather, there were seven people dead, one of which being his supervisor, Keegan, a hefty man of middle age who now lied sprawled out on the production floor, contributing his part to the pungent stench of rotting flesh permeating the immediate area.
+His face was gray, parched, and decomposed beyond recognition.

-Steve had heard about the fleshy crab-leg fingers of Dr. Forkian.
-How with just one poke of his poisonous fingernail he could drain an organism entirely of its life force.
-And Steve just got to see it first hand.
-On Keegan.
-And some other lab technicians.
+As a boy, Steve had heard stories from his uncle about the fleshy crab-leg fingers of Dr. Forkian; how with just one poke of his poisonous fingernail, he could drain an organism entirely of its life force in mere seconds, leaving them a hallow shell of decay and bone.
+Tonight, Steve got to see it first hand, so to speak.

-Among the corpses, there was a single lab technician left alive, a young woman.
+Among the twisted, gray corpses sunken with death, there was a single female lab technician left alive.
 Steve thought she couldn’t have been older than twenty-two, or twenty-three.
-She was pretty and young.
-She was the bait.
+She was the bait; a pretty young woman with shoulder-length brown hair and ripe, glowing skin–at least compared to the moat of dead bodies around her.

-“Don’t cry, my sweet,” he encouraged in his thin, wily manner.
+“Don’t cry, my sweet,” Dr. Forkian encouraged in his thin, wily manner.
 “I do not plan to kill you…yet.”

 The lab technician dropped her head and sobbed louder.

-Steve cringed at the size of Dr. Forkian’s veiny, bulbous head.
-In fact, the evil doctor’s whole body under that vinyl lab coat was crooked, misshapen, and offensive to the eye.
-And yet he laughed with such jest, and moved with such certainty, it was as if he had no knowledge at all of his hideous deformities.
+Steve cringed at the size of Dr. Forkian’s veiny, bulbous dome that seemed to bobble over his disproportionately narrow shoulders.
+Under a vinyl lab coat, the evil doctor’s body was crooked, misshapen, and offensive to the eye.
+And yet he laughed with such jest, and moved with such certainty, it was as if he had no knowledge of his hideous deformities.

 “The day has finally come where I have subdued my dark-skinned nemesis, Mr. Invincible.
-I should say by the looks of things his name should be Mr. Invisible, don’t you agree?”
+I should say by his cowardly absence tonight that his name should be Mr. Invisible, don’t you agree?”

 The young woman continued to sob.

-Steve wanted to leap out from behind the twin towers of boxes and tackle the cretin to the floor, pop him a good one between the eyes, but he knew he was no match for even one of the villain’s death-delivering fingers.
+Steve wanted to leap out from behind the twin towers of boxes and tackle the oddly-shaped cretin to the floor, pin him, and pop him a good one between the eyes, but he knew he was no match for even one of the villain’s long, death-delivering fingers.

-But then, as if the Lord had answered his prayers, the window panel running along the west wall smashed and shattered into a million tiny shards as Mr. Invincible’s tree trunk calves thundered down, cracking the tiles beneath his feet and shaking the entire foundation of the high rise.
+At that moment, as if the Lord had heard and answered Steve Larsen’s prayers, the window panel running along the west wall smashed open and shattered into a million tiny shards.
+A blur of red and yellow spandex dropped into the production room like a falling comet.
+Mr. Invincible’s tree trunk calves thundered down, cracking the tiles beneath his feet and shaking the entire foundation of the thirty-floor high rise.
+Initially, the ebony hero’s gaze was narrowly fixed on Dr. Forkian, but his focus soon faltered and his gaze slipped behind the evil doctor to the piled-up boxes of Zentrix.

 Dr. Forkian salivated at his arch enemy’s internal struggle.
 “Did you really come to face me alone?”

-Suddenly, a fierce wind blew quickly passed Steve, almost bringing down the twin towers.
+Suddenly, a strong gust of wind swept forcefully past Steve, almost bringing down the twin towers of Zentrix boxes he was using as cover.
 Then, magically, another hero in white spandex appeared beside Mr. Invincible where no one had been just a second before.
 Steve recognized him as Quick Boy.
-He didn’t know much about the hero, mainly just that he was a premature ejaculator.
+He didn’t know much about the orange-haired superhero, mainly just that he was a premature ejaculator.

-Arriving in his arms was a white girl with glasses and a ponytail.
-Steve recognized her too.
-There was a lot more green in her face now, though.
-She was the hero psychiatrist, Dr. Munch, that had been in the papers for something.
-What it was for, Steve could not remember.
+Cradled in Quick Boy’s arms was a white girl with a ponytail.
+Steve recognized her, too.
+She was the hero psychiatrist, Dr. Munch, that had been in the papers for something; what that something was, Steve could not remember.

-The moment Quick Boy set Dr. Munch on her feet, she hurled over and was sick to her stomach.
+The moment Quick Boy set Dr. Munch on her feet, she hurled over and spewed out a mouthful of vomit.

 “Gross…” said Quick Boy.

-She scanned the room, seeing the dead bodies and inhaling the scent of death, only to hurl over and be sick again.
+Dr. Munch scanned the room, noting the dead bodies and inhaling the crude scent of death.
+She doubled over and was sick again.

-“Oh my god…” she gasped once she had straightened out, horrified at the massacre at her feet.
+“Oh my god…” she gasped once she had straightened out.
+Like Steve, she was horrified at the massacre before her.

 “Ah!
 Quick Boy!” exclaimed Dr. Forkian, joyful at the sight.
 “I see you have brought with you, Dr. Jane Munch!
 I thank you, madam.
 From one doctor to another.
 Without you foolishly giving away those dark secrets I would have never figured out a way to bring this anxiety-riddled, pathetic, bald, oversized infant to his cry-baby knees!”

-A frosty chill swept through the production room just before Captain Cold could be seen riding an ice wave through the same hole in the west wall that Mr. Invincible had excavated just a few moments before.
+A frosty chill pervaded throughout the production room just before Captain Cold rode a snaking ice wave through the same hole in the west wall that Mr. Invincible had excavated just a few moments before.

-Steve heard Captain Cold was thinking about going to the other side.
+Steve had heard Captain Cold was thinking about going to the other side, and worried who the ice master was here to sponsor.
 He was relieved to see the Captain take his place among the heroes.

-“Let her go,” he ordered Dr. Forkian.
+“Let her go,” Captain Cold ordered Dr. Forkian.
 “She’s done nothing wrong.”

-The evil doctor greeted him like cousins on Christmas.
+The evil doctor greeted the captain like cousins on Christmas.
 “Captain Cold!
 So good to see you, my dear!
-Are you sure you don’t want to come to stand with me?
+Are you sure you don’t want to stand next to me?
+Join me?
 I could be the most wonderful mentor to the right mind in need of shaping.”

-“If my head is ever the shape of yours, I’ll eat a lit stick of dynamite.”
-The Captain answered, coldly.
-Then he used his ice breath to forge a block of ice over Dr. Forkian’s deadly finger at the hostage’s neck.
+“If my head is ever the shape of yours, I’ll eat a lit stick of dynamite,” the captain answered, coldly before using his ice breath to forge a block of ice over Dr. Forkian’s deadly finger at the hostage’s neck.

 Dr. Forkian only grinned.
 “Fool.
 My prick destroys all living organisms.
 Including water.”